 Spousal Maintenance Changes – August 2024

 Spousal maintenance in Minnesota is governed by M.S.A. § 518.552 which is being updated as of August 1st, 2024.
-A common misconception is that parties with different incomes are meant to equalize cash flow as the determination of spousal maintenance.
-However, the key question to whether maintenance is ordered at all is whether a party’s income is sufficient to provide adequate self-support when considering the standard of living established during the marriage and all relevant circumstances.
+A common misconception is that parties with different incomes must equalize after tax cash flow to determine the amount of spousal maintenance.
+However, the key question to whether maintenance is ordered is whether a party’s income is sufficient to provide adequate self-support when considering the standard of living established during the marriage and all relevant circumstances.
+Spousal maintenance is based upon need.

 Minnesota Statute 518.552